oresults/docs/docs/events/setup.md

 sidebar_position: 1
 ---

-# How to setup and manage an event
+# Create and manage an event

 ## My events